 However, our identity as a department is broader than just applied anthropology.
 UNT's undergraduate major in anthropology exposes students to the full range and breadth of what this field can be.
 The faculty also actively engage in traditional academic activities such as publication.

 Susan Squires and Christina Wasson have extensive experience working in this area.
 It encompasses design anthropology and user-centered design, communication in the workplace, human-computer interaction, consumer behavior, diversity and globalization, and organizational anthropology.
 Professor Wasson and Professor Squires have deep networks in business, technology, and design, providing opportunities for partnerships with a variety of organizations.
 Their interests span both private and nonprofit sectors.

-Crossing Borders: Migration, Religion, Identities
+Crossing Borders: Migration and Identities

 Anthropology of Education

 Alicia Re Cruz and Mariela Nuñez-Janes represent this area, which focuses on schools and the educational process.
 Connections between culture and education are explored in a variety of contexts, with attention to teaching and learning issues.
 Both faculty members focus on the challenges of bilingual education.

 Courtney Cecale and Jamie Johnson represent this area, which examines human relationships with their environments.
 This includes climate change forecasting and adaptation, political ecology, environmental justice, the cultural politics of protected spaces, extraction and conflict, as well as the environmental epistemologies foundational to how we interact with the world around us.
 This emphasis has applications in the realms of environmental management, urban planning, policy writing, and activist environmental organizing.